samuelmeuli/font-picker/README.md

 </script>
 ```

-- **Using NPM:** If you're using a module bundler like Webpack, you can install the `font-picker` package from NPM and import it in your code:
+- **Using NPM:** If you're using a module bundler like Webpack, you can install the `font-picker` package using NPM and import it in your code:

 ```sh
 npm install font-picker